-Nurture groups are available for pupils whose struggle with their Social, Emotional and Mental Health.
-Pupils will either have 1:1 sessions or small group sessions on a regular basis with our Learning Support Practitioner.
+Pupils whose struggle with their Social, Emotional and Mental Health will have access to our SEMH Hub 'The Hub'.
+Pupils will either have 1:1 sessions or small group sessions on a regular basis with our SEMH Hub Manager of our Learning Support Workers.
 We use the Boxall Profile to identify the areas of need and use this information to create an ISP for the individual pupil.

-For pupils who are lower academically to their peers, they will follows the same curriculum as the rest of the school alongside attending Key Skills sessions which help boost their literacy skills.
-The class has a Teaching Assistant allocated in the majority of lessons.
+For pupils who are lower academically to their peers, they will follows the same curriculum as the rest of the school alongside attending Intervention sessions which help boost their literacy skills and/or numeracy skills.
+The class has a Learning Support Worker allocated in the majority of lessons.